yyjhao/hugo-yyjhao/content/posts/roll-your-own-css-in-js-3.md

   declaration: CssLikeObject<Props>
 ): {
   rules: string[];
-  variablesValueMapping: {
-    [s: string]: (props: Props) => string;
+  variablesValueMapping: (props: Props) => CSS.PropertiesHyphen;
 };
-};
 ```

 In addition to the original rules string, we also provide a way to compute
-the values of variables.
-We will place the `rules` strings into our dynamic
+the values of all variables that the rules string may contain.
+We will
+place the `rules` strings into our dynamic stylesheets and the
-stylesheets and the `rootClassName` to the class name of our elements as
+`rootClassName` to the class name of our elements as before, but now we
-before, but now we also need to compute the value of variables and place
+also need to compute the values of variables and place them into the inline
-them into the inline styles of our elements as well.
+styles of our elements.

 Before doing that, let's update the implementation of
 `nestedDeclarationToRuleStrings`